 WHAT ARE WE LEARNING ABOUT?

-We have daily phonics sessions which develop the children's reading, spelling and handwriting skills and build upon the work done in Reception.
-Please support your child by reading regularly.
+We continue to have daily phonics sessions which develop the children's reading, spelling and handwriting skills and build upon the work done in Reception.
+Please support your child by reading regularly and looking back at completed pages of the Floppy's Phonics Workbook.

-We also have a daily Ambitious Arithmetic lesson where the children practise their mental maths skills.
+We continue to have a daily Ambitious Arithmetic lesson where the children practise their mental maths skills.

 Our key research questions are: